shurik179/yozh/docs/details/chassis.rst

 Chassis and motors
 ===================
-Yozh robot is using tracked
+Yozh robot uses custom-made chassis, using
-`Zumo chassis <https://www.pololu.com/product/1418>`__ by Pololu together with two `75:1 High Power 6V microgear motors <https://www.pololu.com/product/2215>`__.
+`silicone tracks <https://www.pololu.com/product/3034>`__ by Pololu together with two `75:1 High Power 6V microgear motors <https://www.pololu.com/product/2215>`__.
 The motors are equipped with encoders (rotation counters), for speed control.
 The motors are controlled by DRV8833 motor driver by TI.